 Out of the 30 bikes on showcase, this is the characteristic breakdown:

 This Swiss company works with titanium to make unique touring bikes for purposes from light touring to expedition.
-We couldn’t pick one to show you, so we settled for three.
+I couldn’t pick one to show you, so I settled for three.
 Many of their bikes use Rohloff 14s hubs, Pinion 18s gearboxes and Gates Carbon Drive.
 Integrated racks and seatposts, and matching stems finish the Hilite look.

 This Dutch builder has specialised in titanium over the years, putting together some mighty fine looking touring bikes.
-The Pioneer Rohloff 29er is unique compared to most touring bikes, in that it can squeeze in wide 700c tyres.
-Van Nicholas come with all the top end touring gear, including Gates Carbon Drive and Rohloff 14s hubs.
+The Pioneer Rohloff 29er is unique compared to most touring bikes as it can squeeze in super wide 700c tyres.
+Van Nicholas come with all the top-end touring gear, including Gates Carbon Drive and a Rohloff 14 speed internal hub.
 Matching stems, handlebars and seatposts complete the look.

 Breadwinner of Portland (USA) are Ira Ryan and Tony Pereira.
 These two builders teamed up together “to get more beautiful bikes to more people who ride everyday”.
 Although I’m not a huge fan of the green, the matching stem and pump look superb, and make sure to check out the headtube badge in Breadwinner’s website – it’s a work of art.
-The only thing I don’t agree at all with is the use of Shimano Ultegra crankset and derailleurs, as they’re too modern-looking on such a classic bike.
+The only thing I don’t agree at all with is the use of Shimano Ultegra crankset and derailleurs, they don’t sit well on such a classic bike.
 If it were mine, it’d be silver Campagnolo components instead.

 Dave Levy of Ti Cycles has gone all out on this unique ride.
 In Dave’s Portland (USA) workshop, he has managed to create a titanium frame that looks nothing like the rest on the list, given the hyper extended top tube.
 The more impressive features include the custom ti racks with integrated mudguard struts, the u-lock holder and the Supernova dynamo light fittings.
 My only gripes are the use of yellow on the stem and the Shimano road crankset which seems a bit out of place here.

-Light blue is pretty much my favourite colour, so it is no suprise that this stainless steel Horse by Thomas Callahan in New York (USA) makes the list.
+Light blue is pretty much my favourite colour, so it’s no suprise that this stainless steel Horse by Thomas Callahan in New York (USA) makes the list.
 It seems a bit more randonneur than most on this list, but given it has custom front and rear racks we’ll consider it a tourer.
-The colour-matched ‘guards look incredible, as do the racks and fillet-brazed stem.
-My only gripe is that the crankset does not fit in… at all.
-A White Industries crankset in silver would make me much happier.
+The colour-matched fenders look incredible, as do the racks and fillet-brazed stem.
+My only gripe is that again, the crankset does not fit in… at all.
+A White Industries crankset in silver would make me much happier. 🙂

 47 Grad Nord